 - Producing plant-based feed locally will help to reduce the environmental impact of our industry, points out Sveier.

 Research also shows that fermented seaweed is a “superfood” for cows that can prevent milk fever, thereby helping to reduce the need for antibiotics and increasing milk production.

 «Producing plant-based feed locally will help to reduce the environmental impact of our industry.»

 - In my office, I also have a report on using seaweed as a raw material for bioplastics, continues Sveier.

 But before grandiose dreams can become reality, the partners in Ocean Forest must work out how to scale up today’s small-scale production to industrial levels.

 The first harvest in 2016 was a meagre 17 tonnes.
-In 2017, that has risen to 40 tonnes.
-Next year, the plan is to produce 100 tonnes, provided that the necessary permits are in place on time.
+In 2020, that has risen to 148 tonnes and the last harvest reached 232 tonnes.

 - For this to become a proper industry, we must get up to at least 1,000 tonnes per year, says Sveier.

 There is still some way to go.
 Not because the kelp is hard to cultivate.
 It requires a small area, looks after itself, and can grow big and strong on the nutrients found naturally in the ocean – producing no environmental or climate footprint.
 On the contrary, kelp binds CO2, so it helps to reduce the amount of CO2 in the atmosphere and counteracts ocean acidification.

 - The challenge is managing the whole value chain, including cultivating and harvesting, packaging, distribution and production, says Sveier.